Chimera Name Generator - Names for Multi-Headed Mythological Hybrids

 Using the Generator for Your Chimeric Character

-When generating chimera names, decide first whether your character understands themselves as one thing or many things.
-This philosophical question shapes the naming strategy and, ultimately, shapes the character.
+Decide first whether your character understands themselves as one thing or many things.
+That question shapes the naming strategy and, ultimately, shapes the character.
 Consider the order of the creature's parts.
-Homer puts the lion first — the chimera leads with strength and pride, even if her middle is goat and her tail is serpent.
+Homer puts the lion first - the chimera leads with strength and pride, even if her middle is goat and her tail is serpent.
 In your chimera, what leads?
 What is its primary nature, even amid the multiplicity?
 That primary nature should be audible in the name.
-For worldbuilding purposes, consider what creates chimeras in your setting.
+For worldbuilding purposes, think about what creates chimeras in your setting.
 If they're divine experiments, their names might come from divine naming traditions.
 If they're the result of wild magic, their names might be strange and slightly wrong, like their bodies.
-If they're the product of deliberate breeding programs or magical science, they might have systematic names — designations more than names — and the question of whether they've given themselves a personal name is itself a character beat.
+If they're the product of deliberate breeding programs or magical science, they might have systematic names, designations more than names, and the question of whether they've given themselves a personal name is itself a character beat.